mymmrac/mm/README.md

 Simple CLI math expression evaluator.

-Order agnostic expression evaluator (order of operations determined only by order of operators and not operands itself) meaning that `++ 1` and `1 ++` essentially the same expression.
-It also supports constants like `Pi` and other.

-**mm** uses repl to interact with user with live results and error highlighting.
+**mm** uses repl to interact with user with live results and error highlighting, but immediate mode is also supported.

 ## :jigsaw: Get Started